agoda-com/cicd/README.md

 ## Triggering a workflow
-Workflow will start by the event defined above.
+Workflow will be triggered by the event defined above.
 For example,
-- `push` event, it will be triggered when someone pushes some codes into the repository
+- `push` event will be triggered when someone push some codes into the repository
-- `pull_request` event, it will be triggered when somone open an pull request
+- `pull_request` event will be triggered when someone open a pull request

 ## Deploying to heroku
 ### How to create app
 1. Sign up in Heroku: https://signup.heroku.com/login
 2. Verify your account in registered e-mail
 3. Log in to your account
-4. Select `New` (on the right-top) and then `Create new app`
+4. Select `New` (on the top-right) and then `Create new app`
 5. Fill `App Name` e.g. `<your_name>-cicd`

 ### How to connect GitHub and Heroku together
-1. Click on your avatar on the right-top corner
+1. Click on your avatar on the top-right corner
 2. Select `Account settings`
 3. Scroll down to `API Key` and `Generate API Key...`
 4. Copy `API Key`